Network zones FAQs

 One CIDR notation IP range is considered as one item.

-You can define locations for dynamic zones using either country codes or using a country and a region code.
+You can define locations for dynamic zones using either country codes or a country and region code.
 If a country is included without a region, the entire country is considered part of the zone.
-If you want to include all of the countries in Europe or in Asia/Pacific, you should choose all of those countries individually.
+If you want to include all of the countries in Europe or in Asia/Pacific, select all of those countries individually.

-Continents are not intended to be used as region definitions.
-The Europe (EU) and Asia/Pacific (AP) codes are only used if you have not selected a specific country code.
-If you choose Europe or Asia/Pacific and do not specify individual countries, only requests from countries that do not have a designated country code are returned as a match by the geolocation provider.
+Continents aren't used as region definitions.
+The Europe (EU) and Asia/Pacific (AP) codes are only used if you haven't selected a specific country code.
+If you choose Europe or Asia/Pacific and don't specify individual countries, only requests from countries that don't have a designated country code are returned as a match by the geolocation provider.
 Used alone, Europe and Asia/Pacific are treated as generic codes for undesignated regions rather than inclusive of the countries they contain.

-Okta will block the end-user's IP if the:
+Okta blocks the end user's IP if the:

 - End-user IP is included inside the XFF header sent to Okta.